rse-council/researchsoftware.org/council/events.md

 hidetitle: false
 ---

-The following is a list of events run by member associations.
+The following is a list of events run by member associations of potential international interest.
+Note that, in addition, most associations maintain their own complete list of their events.

 # 2022